Topological Graphic Passwords And Their Matchings Towards Cryptography: Matchings from proper total colorings

 \item If $h$ is the \emph{matching proper total coloring} of a tcn-pure coloring $f$ defined as: $h(w)=[\max f(V(G)\cup E(G))+\min f(V(G)\cup E(G))]-f(w)$ for $w\in V(G)\cup E(G)$, then, thus,

 \end{asparaenum}

 0.4cm

-It seems to be not easy to determine the exact value of the pan-bandwidth total chromatic number $\min_fB_{tol}(G,f)$ for any given simple graph $G$, since $\min_fB_{tol}(G,f)$ is related with the total chromatic number $\chi ''(G)$.
-There is a long standing conjecture: For any simple graph $G$, the elements of $V (G)\cup E(G)$ can be colored with at most $\Delta (G)+2$ colors so that no two adjacent or incident elements receive the same color, also $\chi ''(G)\leq \Delta (G)+2$, proposed by Behzad in 1965 and Vizing in 1964.
-Unfortunately, there are less significant results on the total labelling of graphs so far.
+It seems to be not easy to determine the exact value of the pan-bandwidth total chromatic number $\min_fB_{tol}(G,f)$ for a given simple graph $G$, since $\min_fB_{tol}(G,f)$ is related with the total chromatic number $\chi ''(G)$, which lets us recall the long standing total coloring conjecture: ``\emph{For any simple graph $G$, the elements of $V (G)\cup E(G)$ can be colored with at most $\Delta (G)+2$ colors so that no two adjacent or incident elements receive the same color, also $\chi ''(G)\leq \Delta (G)+2$.}'' Unfortunately, there are less significant results on the total labelling conjecture so far.
 The exact values of some special families of graphs have been obtained, such as $K_n$, complete bipartite graph $K_{m,n}$, complete $k$-partite graph $K_{m_1,m_2,\dots ,m_k}$, and join graph $G+H$ and so on.
 We, as exercise, verify a simple result.

 \begin{lem} Let $T$ be a tree, then the total chromatic number $\chi\,''(T)=\Delta(T)+1$. \end{lem} \begin{proof} The assertion is true if $T$ is a star $K_{1,n-1}$ or a double star $S_{s,t}$, so assume $T\neq K_{1,n-1}$ and $T\neq S_{s,t}$.
 The following part of the proof is by induction on orders of trees and constrained by diameter $D(T)\geq 4$.